ynigoreyes/devsight/content/blog/day-0-explore/index.md

 when interviewing.

 I got an email back in August 2018 that I had a phone screen with an engineer at Microsoft.
-I was very excited especially since Google's interview didn't go to well.
+I was very excited especially since Google's interview didn't go too well.
 I saw this as a redemption.
 And so I told myself this is going to be the internship that I am going to crush and work really hard on to get.

 > What did you do to prep?
 I heard they have very technical interviews.